 The following details are provided for each port on the network device: Port, Speed, Duplex, Negotiation, IP Address, Connected Host, and Description.
 This also highlights any performance affecting mismatches.
-See #Network device/host mismatch for more information.
+For more information, see Network device/host mismatch.

 To run network device reports

 A number of context-sensitive reports are available for network devices.
-See Switch Reports for additional information and examples of these network device-related reports.
+For more information and examples of these network device-related reports, see Switch Reports.

 Network device and host mismatch